 From the moment the flower garland was replaced with a crown upon her head, Wanda was loved by her people and lauded as the embodiment of perfect beauty and power uncorrupted.
 Possessed of good looks, grace, serenity, inner strength and charm, even the nation's most ruthless enemies were said to willow at the sight of her almost radiant countenance and intimidating virtue.
-More than a pretty face, Wanda is also said to have possessed military talent, personally leading her troops into battle and repeatedly repelling challengers who perceived her as weak, her throne as 'vacant,' and her lands as for the taking.
+More than a pretty face, Wanda is also said to have possessed military talent, personally leading her troops into battle and repeatedly repelling challengers who perceived her as weak, her throne as 'vacant,' and her lands as for-the-taking.

 Unfortunately Wanda's brief life was in this way preoccupied with the prerogatives of men keen to possess her and her lands.
 As a lady of high breeding, beauty and bravery, endowed with an ample dowry, Wanda saw an endless parade of suitors, whose approaches to winning her ranged from poetry to terror.
 Her very name, in fact, is speculated by some scholars to be derived from the Polish word 'Wędka,' or fishing rod - a somewhat prosaic reference to how her natural charms lured lusty men like fish to the hook.
 [As it happens, Kadłubek's early 13th century writings on Wanda mark the first mention of this name anywhere in history, making Kraków's Queen Wanda the namesake of all subsequent Wandas.]
 Hardly a scheming seductress, however, Wanda valued virginity as the highest moral station, and steadfastly refused all those who asked for her hand in marriage.

 The list of Wanda's rejected suitors even before she assumed the throne was apparently a long one, but the most famous of her prospective paramours was a powerful Leman tyrant (according to Kadłubek); named 'Rytygier' (Ruediger) in later versions of the story, we've likewise adopted this name for our purposes here.
-[During the highly-patriotic periods of Polish partition, Rytygier would be recast as a German prince, and Wanda's brutal rejection of him would earn her cycle of legends the snarky, still commonly used title, 'Of Wanda, Who Didn't Want a German' (O Wandzie, co nie chiała Niemca).]
+[During the highly-patriotic periods of Polish partition, Rytygier would be recast as a German prince, and Wanda's brutal rejection of him would earn her cycle of legends the snarky, still commonly used title, 'About Wanda, Who Didn't Want a German' (O Wandzie, co nie chiała Niemca).]

 The Tragic Tale of Wanda & Rytygier(an ancient Cracovian legend, as reinterpreted by Kraków IYP)

 Enraged, the affronted ruler resolved to personally realise Wanda's request.
-Kraków would be burnt asunder with a fury unmatched by any army or beast, and its famed virgin princess would be personally devoured by Rytygier the Dragon.
+Kraków would be burnt asunder with a fury unmatched by any army or beast, and its famed virgin queen would be personally devoured by Rytygier the Dragon.
 He gave the orders for his armies to amass from across the many corners of his kingdom, and begin marching on Kraków at once.

 Very soon, in the city built upon Wawel Hill, word was arriving from far and wide that Rytygier's vast military was consolidating against them to the south.
 Wanda knew that her own forces, depleted from previous campaigns, stood no chance against Rytygier's, and armed opposition would be futile.
 Nonetheless, her faithful subjects were ready to die defending her honour.
 Knowing all this, the Queen conceived a plan to sneak out of the castle at Wawel and go alone to meet Rytygier on the outskirts of the city, hoping to prevent its destruction in this way.
 Whether she was ready to surrender or commit suicide is speculation; in all likelihood her mind was yet unmade when she disguised herself in peasant dress and snuck out of the city under the cover of night, crossing the river to Dębniki and setting out on foot to meet her fate.

 Her subterfuge was a failure.
-Queen Wanda's maidservant quickly realised she was missing and sounded the alarm within the court.
+Queen Wanda's maidservant quickly realised she was missing and sounded the alarm within the royal court.
 The Queen's knights knew that Rytygier's army was encamped to the south and mobilised to meet him there, marching at dawn, ready to die by their swords defending the Cracovian throne.